|

 Scientific Biography

-Cryptography and Mathematical Biology.
+Complexity of Algorithms and Mathematical Biology.

-The main results are the following.
+The main results are as follows.

 INFORMATION THEORY and PREDICTION